Guide for LitePix Bulk Image Optimizer

 Note

 The app performs one task at a time.
-Please wait for the current process to finish before starting new image optimization or analysis.
+Please wait for the current process to finish before starting new image optimization.

-Once optimized, you'll be redirected to a page with Optimization job details and an Images preview grid.
+After optimization, you’ll be redirected to a page showing Optimization job details and an Images preview grid.

 Optimization job details